 Don’t ignore negative comments or criticism from your followers.

 - Respond quickly, positively and if necessary take it offline.
-This will show your customer base that you are listening.
+This will show your customer base that you are listening to them.
 If it is a faulty product or a bad customer experience, ask the user to send more details and an email address for you to follow things up once you have investigated things.
 This will also enable you to take things out of the public glare

 - Have a plan for dealing with complaints.
 Regardless of who you are you will get complaints on Social media, have a plan or strategy for how to handle them.
 If you are new to this then Google is your best friend, there are lots of tried and tested examples of ‘social media response flow charts.’